Anzac Bridge Fellowship

 The Anzac Bridge Fellowship is an annual award through New Zealand Pacific Studio, an international arts residency programme closely connected to the nearby ANZAC Memorial Bridge at Kaiparoro in northern Wairarapa, and open to writers and artists from all creative backgrounds.

 History

 The Anzac Bridge Fellowship is offered in conjunction with The Friends of ANZAC Bridge, New Zealand Pacific Studio and Trust House Community Enterprise, Masterton.
 It was established in 2006.

 The Fellowship is focused on issues surrounding war, peace, memory and history, and has a strong connection to the nearby ANZAC Memorial Bridge at Kaiparoro in northern Wairarapa.

 Eligibility and conditions

 The Fellowship is open to creative practitioners working in any medium.

-The proposed project must meet the twin aims of community involvement (for the communities of Eketahuna and Northern Masterton, including Kaiparoro/Mount Bruce, Mauriceville, Rongokokako and Nireaha) and contributing to or enriching the annual memorial service at the Kaiparoro Bridge on Anzac Day.
+The proposed project must meet the twin aims of community involvement (for the communities of Eketāhuna and Northern Masterton, including Kaiparoro/Mount Bruce, Mauriceville, Rongokokako and Nireaha) and contributing to or enriching the annual memorial service at the Kaiparoro Bridge on Anzac Day.

 The Fellowship is for three weeks in April, leading up to the memorial service on Anzac Day (25 April).